Becoming a Volunteer

 - Have a current and valid drivers license or state photo identification.

-- Attend two company trainings to meet the group, find out who we are, and ask questions.
+- Attend 3 company training sessions to meet the group, find out who we are, and ask questions.

 - Complete and return the Volunteer Firefighter Application along